Menu

 Drawing size: 11 7/8 x 10 ¾ in.

-These lively compositions are deftly executed in pen, with a variety of lines used to differentiate between the textures of leaves, rocks, and bark.
+Ridinger's lively compositions are skillfully executed using pen and ink.
+Different lines differentiate between leaves, rocks, and bark textures.
 Layers of gray and brown wash indicate shade and suggest distance.
-The artist’s knowledge of animal anatomy and movement is evident in the range of poses he selected for his hilly landscape.
+The artist's knowledge of animal anatomy and movement is evident in his range of poses for his hilly landscapes.

-Our drawings are similar in scale and execution to Ridinger’s Stags in a Landscape in the collection of the Metropolitan Museum of Art which the museum acquired in 1974.
+Our drawing is similar in scale and execution to Ridinger's Stags in a Landscape, which is part of the Metropolitan Museum of Art collection that the museum acquired in 1974.

 We Also Recommend